heyjoakim/devops-21/weeklyLog.md

 - email : usr@email.com
 - Password : pw

 And then attempt to log in with these credentials.
-This works.
+This throws the same error and I cannot login.
+The message "Invalid Password" is shown.

 I start looking around in the controller for logins.
 In line 42 I find this code, where the digest of the incoming password is compared to the stored password.